-If you would like to review the personal information the Bank collects about you, or you would like to correct any errors in that information, or you would like to inform the Bank about the potential misuse of your personal information, or you have questions about your personal information you may do so by contacting the Bank in writing, by telephone, or by e-mail as described below.
+If you would like to review the personal information the Bank collects about you, or you would like to correct any errors in that information, or you would like to inform the Bank about the potential misuse of your personal information, or you want to opt-out of having the Bank collect personal information about you, or you have questions about your personal information you may do so by contacting the Bank in writing, by telephone, or by e-mail as described below.

 P.O.
 Box 6630

 If you feel the Bank has not met its obligations in the protection or use of your Personal Identifiable Information, you may contact one of the following government agencies for specific regulations: